Recent Exchange Hacks and Why Insurance Matters

 The Japanese exchange Coincheck suffered an attack which cost it 523 million NEM coins valued at about $534 million.
 This was again, a hot wallet related theft.
 This hack was larger even than the notorious Mt.
 Gox hack.
 Coincheck however, survived the hack and continues to operate, although it was eventually bought by a traditional Japanese financial services company called Monex Group.

-The Importance of Insurance for an Exchange:
+The Importance of Insurance for an Exchange

-Crypto insurance becomes essential, when you consider the instability and volatility of the
+Digital assets insurance becomes essential, when you consider the instability and volatility of the

-This is primarily why crypto-insurance is essential.
+This is primarily why digital assets-insurance is essential.